SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 This example creates a GAL with a custom recipient filter:

-- **Name** Agency A GAL
+- **Name**: Agency A GAL

-- **Custom recipient filter** All recipient types where the CustomAttribute15 property contains the value AgencyA.
+- **Custom recipient filter**: All recipient types where the CustomAttribute15 property contains the value AgencyA.

 ```
 New-GlobalAddressList -Name "Agency A GAL" -RecipientFilter {CustomAttribute15 -like "*AgencyA*"}